4 Factors Affecting Online Loan Application Approval Beyond Credit ScorePublished on November 19, 2021 by Daniel Azzoli

 It might seem that if your income is well above the cost of the loan you’re applying for, you should have an easy enough time paying it off, and an even easier time getting a loan approval, right?
 Well, it’s not that cut and dry.

-In addition to your income, in some cases, the amount of debt you’re currently carrying can also have a big effect on whether or not you can pay back the loan you’re applying for.
+As we briefly mentioned above, in addition to your income, in some cases, the amount of debt you’re currently carrying can also have a big effect on whether or not you can pay back the loan you’re applying for.
 Simply put, if you’re already dealing with a mountain of debt, financial institutions may not be so keen to offer you a loan and pile on to the debt you already have.
 If you owe a ton of money already and you lose your job or have your wages reduced, it might be a struggle to meet all your debt repayments.

 There’ll be some variance between financial institutions and what they’re comfortable with in terms of your DTI, but generally speaking, many lenders prefer that your debt payments are 36% or less of your total income.
 If this number is higher than 36%, there’s a chance that you may have a harder time finding a loan, depending on the financial institution.

 Now, if your DTI happens to exceed 36%, there still may be institutions that would be willing to lend to you depending on how well you meet their other requirements.
 This means that you may need to have a relatively high level of income combined with a good credit score.
-But even with these qualifications, there’s still a chance that loan approval would remain out of your reach if your DTI is too high.
+But even with these qualifications, there’s still a chance that loan approval may remain out of your reach if your DTI is too high.

-If you’re looking to get online loan approval, the collateral you provide can go a long way in helping you achieve that.
+If you’re looking to get online loan approval, depending on the type of loan, the collateral you provide can go a long way in helping you achieve that.
 It’s the defining distinction between secured and unsecured loans.
 Basically, collateral is an asset that you agree ahead of time to give to the financial institution you’re borrowing money from, in the case that you aren’t able to make your loan payments.
 If the loan you’re applying for requires you to put up collateral, then it’s considered to be a secured loan, while loans that don’t require collateral are unsecured.
 Typically, the interest rates of secured loans will be lower than those of unsecured loans because you’ve pledged a tangible and valuable asset as payment in case you can’t meet your loan payments.

 An important point to note is that the value of the asset you’re putting up may have an impact on how much money a financial institution is willing to lend to you.
 Let’s look at a mortgage as an example.
 If you take out a mortgage, the collateral you’re putting up is the actual house you’re buying.
 With this type of loan, you won’t be able to borrow an amount that exceeds the value of this house.
 This is because the bank will need to make sure that they get back all of the money they’ve lent you if you can’t keep up with the mortgage payments.